NSIS-Dev/Documentation/Includes/WinVer/IsWinVista.md

 ## Example

     ${If} ${IsWinVista}
-        DetailPrint "Windows Vista or higher"
+        DetailPrint "Running on Windows Vista"
     ${Else}
-        DetailPrint "Older than Windows Vista"
+        DetailPrint "Not running on Windows Vista"
     ${EndIf}

 ## Credits